AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 in which the state should be computed is 'ECLIPJ2000' (see "frames.req" document.)

-Since we need only the geometric position, the \`abcorr' argument of the routine should be set to 'NONE' (see aberration correction discussion in the :py:meth:`spiceypy.spiceypy.spkezr` .
+Since we need only the geometric position, the 'abcorr' argument of the routine should be set to 'NONE' (see aberration correction discussion in the :py:func:`spiceypy.spiceypy.spkezr` .

 Putting it all together, we get: